multiformats/multiformats/contributing.md

 long flags), or "squatted" (i.e. reserved too early without proven adoption and utility).

+Essentially, registrations and re-registrations proceed through the following steps-- if all requirements are already met at time of initial registration, these can be collapsed.
+Essentially, they are:
+- "Reserved" entries can be inserted directly by protocol designers or Stewards to prevent interoperability or functional pitfalls
+- "Reserved" entries can also be submitted on an [Experimental Use](https://www.rfc-editor.org/rfc/rfc8126.html#section-4.2) basis.
+Registrations at this level are essentially courtesies to other registrants and invitations to collaborate or provide feedback.
+These can be deprecated in favor of competing "Draft" or "Final" proposals for the same unique entry code.
+- "Draft" entries can be submitted by mature projects that can reasonably document the requirements below and pass [Expert Review](https://www.rfc-editor.org/rfc/rfc8126.html#section-4.5)
+- "Final" entries must document the complete requirements below and pass review on a [Specification Required](https://www.rfc-editor.org/rfc/rfc8126.html#section-4.6) basis.

+### Multiformats Registrations

-In order to ensure that our registries are as extensible as they need to be but do not suffer from over-use, we have a set of criteria which is used to ensure that only encodings that broadly benefit the community are registered.
+In order to ensure that our registries are as extensible as they need to be but do not suffer from over-use, we have a set of criteria which are used to ensure that only encodings that broadly benefit the community are registered.

-In order to be accepted for registration, an encoding MUST:
+In order to be accepted for registration as draft, an encoding MUST:

-* Produce a specification indicating how to process it at a level of detail that makes independent interoperable implementations possible.
-(References to an external specification is acceptable if it comes from a body with sufficient durability guarantees.)
-* Provide a comprehensive test suite sufficient to support independent interoperable implementations, or at least be comprised entirely of technologies that are already mature and have test suites.
 * Volunteer at least one person who will be available to answer questions and address issues through the registration period and for some time after the encoding is accepted.